ebwolf/personal-readme/README.md

 ### My expectations of my BUD (mentor/mentee)

 I am an experienced mentor, while I can and will guide you through a tech project.
 I prefer a more "touchy-feely" style of mentorship where I will listen to your concerns and help you make these your strengths.
 I am especially experienced with mentoring women and non-binary people of color (POC).
+My expectations are simple: communicate with me (email, whatsapp, Signal, Telegram, Threema, IG, etc.)

 ### What you can expect of me